MrTwist64/CMPE131-Spring22-Team4/docs/docs/features.md

 #### Returns
 - string: HTML code for webpage to display that allows seller to update item.

+## routes.removeItemFromCart()
+Allows users to remove an item from their cart.

+#### Parameters:
+- cartID (int): id for the cart row for the item needed to removed from the cart.

+#### Returns
+- string: HTML code for webpage to display the checkout page.

 ## routes.checkoutCart()
 Allows users to buy and checkout items from their cart.